April 1, 2026 - American Journal - Breanna Morello

 But now we're not able to do that.

-They need more income, and now they need more help from family.
+They need more income and now they need more help from family.

-And you're seeing an increase in people being dependent on family in order to help them buy this.
+Being dependent on family in order to help them buy this.

 Harrison threw this up and he threw up this image of the real stock market, not asking the crew to be wizards or find it or anything, but he shows it's the number of people that are 30, married, and have their own house.